andrejbauer/formalized-mathematics-in-lean/formath/07-project-setup.md

 ## Reading material

-Finish reading previous reading material.
+Finish reading the material from previous lectures.

 ## Homework